thegenemyers/DALIGNER/README.md

 ```

 Merge the .las files \<parts\> into a singled sorted file \<merge\>, where it is assumed
 that  the input \<parts\> files are sorted.
-Due to operating system limits, the number of
+There are no limits to how many files can be
+merged, but if there are more than 252, a typical UNIX OS limit on the number of simultaneously
+open files, then the program recursively spawns sub-processes and creates temporary files
+in the directory specified by the -P option, /tmp by default.
-\<parts\> files must be &le; 252.
-With the -v option set the program reports the # of
+With the -v option set the program reports the number of
 records read and written.
 The -a option indicates the sort is as describe for LAsort
 above.